 It was a thought, and a fairly good one at that.
 Encouraged, he tried for two.

 That was definitely a possibility.
 Almost probable, in fact.
 He cracked open an eye, expecting light to scald his retinas the way it normally did after one of his benders.
 Instead, he found himself looking through faint, perfectly bearable moonlight filtering into the dumpster he was lying in.

-He was presumably downtown -nowhere else in the city had buildings as tall as the ones surrounding him now.
-He was possibly hung over -it didn't feel like a hangover, but that really didn't mean much- and he was wearing half of an army uniform.
+He had to be down town; nowhere else in the city had buildings as tall as the ones surrounding him now.
+He was possibly hung over -it didn't feel like a hangover, but that really didn't mean much-- and he was wearing half of an army uniform.
 The top half, to be exact, and a pair of mismatched combat boots.
 The name sewn onto the cameo jacket was 'Ronnie'.
 The part over his shoulder was caked in dried blood.

 Ohh. . . kay, he thought.
 That's off.

 A sliver of panic cut through the haze.
 There was something he was supposed to have done, but no matter how he racked his brain, he just couldn't remember what it was.

 Sarge is gonna kill me, he thought with a wince.
 He could almost hear the sergeant laying into him for getting drunk when there was work to be done.